chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/review.md

 First, go to [chromatic.com](https://chromatic.com) and sign up with your GitHub account.

-<div class="aside">TODO: Ask Dom to capture a new screenshot, to adjust the url correctly (still pointing to the old url)</div>

 ![Signing up at Chromatic](/design-systems-for-developers/chromatic-signup.png)

 From there choose your design system repo.
 Behind the scenes, this will sync access permissions and instrument the PR checks.